What happened to the Menéndez brothers' money? All that is known

 In reality, the brothers do not have the money they expected to inherit.
 According to the California Slayer Statute, they cannot receive inheritance because of their felonious act.
 Therefore, they are not rich.

-Where are the Menéndez brothers now in 2024?
+Where are the Menéndez brothers now?

 The Menéndez brothers are currently serving time at the Richard J. Donovan Correctional Facility in San Diego County.
 The two underwent trial and were sentenced for killing their parents.